piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/dropbox.md

 Dropbox directory
 		</td>
 		<td>
 Indicate the folder in Dropbox.
-It should not contains any drive since it's stored online.
+It should not contains any drive since it is stored online.
 Leave it empty to use the default Dropbox root.
 		</td>
 	</tr>
 	<tr>